mghaan/nanoleaf-python/README.md

 ### Control lights, read state

-To control, set or read values from Canvas, use parameters as described below:
+To control, set or read values from Nanoleaf, use parameters as described below:

 **Turn on lights:**